rinivarg/cLBT/README.md

 <details>
   <summary>Click to expand</summary><br>

-The output folder saved within the *Desktop* folder and contains the following files: <br>
+The output folder contains the following files: <br>
 - **00a_LBT_summary.tiff**<br>This is the summary image file that you see at the end of the test.<br>
 - **00b_Average_Report_LBT_[yourID_yourGender].txt**<br>This file contains the average absolute and percent deviation across all trials.
 It also contains the total time taken to complete the test (in seconds). <br>
 - **00b_TrialWise_Report_LBT_[yourID_yourGender].txt**<br>This file containts the trial-wise absolute (in a.u.) and percent deviations across all trials.
 The trial-wise file also outputs two additional variables: WorkspaceX and WorkspaceY.
 These two variables define the quadrant in which the line appeared.
 For example, ***left*** (WorkspaceX) and ***bottom*** (WorkspaceY).<br>